elia-orsini/crypto-portfolio-tracker/README.md

 Web app in development. <br /><br />
 The final aim is to enable the possibility of creating a unique chart for different wallet across different EVM-compatible blockchains. <br /><br />
 Currently, you can find the scripts to load a chart of your wallet for some EVM-compatible blockchains like Ethereum, BSC, Moonriver, Polygon and Arbitrum. <br />
-Additionally, by changing the API Key, you can load your chart for the assets you own the Kraken Exchange.
+The chart is generated based on the assets in the wallet at the moment the program is executed.
+The chart shows the value of the wallet in the last 30 days.
 <br /><br />